alekdavis/PlexBackup/README.md

 - _Continue_: resumes an incomplete backup job.
 - _Restore_: restores Plex application data from a backup.

 In all cases, before performing a backup or restore operation, PlexBackup will stop all Plex Windows services along with the Plex Media Server process.
-Aafter the script completes the operation, it will restart them.
+After the script completes the operation, it will restart them.
 You can use the `Shutdown` switch to tell the script not to restart the Plex Media Server process.

 ### Types of backup
 The script can perform two types of backup.